EsriDE/PTM-OSMGeotrigger/Admin/OsmLib/README.md

 ## **Contributing**

-You are welcome to checkout the this sample code to get inspirated for your own projects.
+You are welcome to checkout this sample code to get inspirated for your own projects.

 ## **Licensing**